andrewbuckingham/andrewbuckingham.github.io/source/_posts/Horizon.md

 - Modern software development places huge emphasis on testing and monitoring.
 When errors occur, the system should have logged enough data that the software team can _reproduce_ the bug by testing for it in a controlled environment.
 Then they modify the software to fix it, and then re-test to validate the bug goes away.
 Horizon didn't follow this.

+- There was insufficient system logging to determine cause of errors, let alone to determine it was the fault of SPMs.
+Technical support staff created standard code scripts and tooling for fixing errors that happened often, but even these tools didn't log that they had been used.

 - We think of making software "observable and monitorable" because, as software professionals, it makes our lives easier.
 We can catch problems early; and we can find bugs more easily.
-But since reading about Horizon, I realise that if a software vendor ends up in Court, they need to have evidence (e.g. system logs) to prove culpability.
+But since reading about Horizon, I realise that if a software vendor ends up in Court, they need to have evidence (e.g. system logs) to prove or disprove culpability.

-- There was insufficient system logging to determine cause of errors, let alone to determine it was the fault of SPMs.
-Technical support staff created standard code scripts and tooling for fixing errors that happened often, but even these tools didn't log that they had been used.

 # Ivory Towers